YINI-lang/YINI-spec/YINI-Specification.md

 ### 6.1.
 Raw Strings (R-Strings)
 A Raw string is enclosed in either single quotes (`'...'`) or double quotes (`"..."`).

-Because Raw strings do not interpret escape sequences, the matching quote character cannot appear unescaped inside the string.
+Because Raw strings do not interpret escape sequences, the delimiter quote character cannot appear inside the string content.
 To include a single quote, use double quotes as the delimiter.
 To include a double quote, use single quotes as the delimiter.

 Raw strings MUST NOT contain line breaks.
 For multi-line raw text, use a Triple-Quoted String.